 QR is an acronym for quick response – which makes sense as QR codes respond very quickly to requests to use them.
-Essentially, a QR code is a square-shaped barcode that you can scan with your mobile phone to load a website or application.
-QR codes can also be used to load phone numbers, login pages, and Wi-Fi details.
+Essentially, a QR code is a square-shaped barcode that you can scan with your smartphone to load a website, application or setting.
+It’s quick and saves time vs. typing a long web address, searching for an app or setting, or typing a long password.
+QR codes can also be used to load phone numbers, passwordless login pages, and Wi-Fi details.

 While QR codes are really useful, they can seem daunting if you don’t know how to use them.
 In fact, a YouGov study found 14% of Americans find QR codes to be challenging to use, with adults over the age of 65+ especially are likely to say so (20%).